vortexgpgpu/vortex_tutorials/Exercises/assignment3.md

 *Hints*:

 - Which structure holds memory requests? `VX_pipe_register` and `VX_index_buffer`.
-- Which files do the student need to change? *VX_lsu_unit.v*.
+- Which files need to be changed?
+[VX_lsu_unit.sv](https://github.com/vortexgpgpu/vortex/blob/master/hw/rtl/VX_lsu_unit.sv).
-- How to handle the responds from prefetch requests?
+- How to handle the response from prefetch requests?
 Just ignore it.

+**Note:**
+Logic to enable software prefetching [(Assignment 5)](https://github.com/vortexgpgpu/vortex_tutorials/blob/main/Exercises/assignment5.md) is already implemented in the current version of Vortex.
+If you would like to work on a version that does not already contain prefetch logic, checkout commit `456f1df`.
+A Vagrant VM with this version is located [here](https://gatech.box.com/s/lsdd65kecxk5v57znzyn66s355l54zvt) and instructions to set up this VM are located [here](https://github.com/vortexgpgpu/vortex_tutorials/blob/a79b5573be1307f7373d6e1fb040a4df0a8671c3/VM_Imgs/VM_README.md).